By learning more about bone marrow donation and the commitment involved, you will be able to decide if donating bone marrow is right for you.

-On average, about 1 in 430 U.S. Be The Match Registry members will go on to donate bone marrow or peripheral blood stem cells (PBSC) to a patient.
 Because of the vast variation in tissue types, we can't predict an individual registry member's chance of donating to a patient.
 If you have a relatively common tissue type, you might be one of many who could match a searching patient.
-If you have an uncommon tissue type, you may never match a patient, or you might be the only one out of more than 13.5 million potential donors on the registry who can save a person's life.
+If you have an uncommon tissue type, you may never match a patient, or you might be the only one out of more than 39 million potential donors in the world who can save a person's life.
 Every person who joins the registry gives patients more hope of finding the match they need.
 The most important thing you can do as a registry member is to stay informed and committed so that if you're selected as the best donor, you're ready to move forward.

 What happens if I match a patient?

 More testing will be done to see if you are the best possible match for the patient.
 We may ask for another cheek swab or blood sample or we may be able to use a stored sample.
 Though almost all patient information is confidential, we can tell you the patient's age, gender and disease.

 If the patient's doctor selects you as the best donor for the patient, we will schedule an information session so you can learn more about the donation process, risks and side effects.
 At that time, we can also tell you the type of donation the patient's doctor has requested — either bone marrow or cells collected from the blood, (PBSC) donation.